cozy/cozy-proxy/README.md

 ### To hack cozy-proxy using the cozy vagrant

-- Forward a new port from the virtual machine (for example: `config.vm.network :forwarded_port, guest: 9555, host: 9555` in file Vagrantfile)
+- Forward cozy-home application port from the virtual machine: `config.vm.network :forwarded_port, guest: 9103, host: 9103` in file Vagrantfile
+  (if the virtual machine is already up, you can apply this change with `vagrant reload`)
-- Go in the shared folder `cd /vagrant` and `cd your-cozy-proxy-folder`
+- On your computer, go to your cozy-proxy folder `cd your-cozy-proxy-folder`
-- `rm -rf node_modules/bcrypt && npm install`
+- Run `npm install`
-- Launch cozy-proxy `PORT=9555 HOST="0.0.0.0" npm run watch`
+- Once install is done, launch cozy-proxy `PORT=9555 HOST="0.0.0.0" npm run watch` (You may use another port)
 - You can now access the hacked proxy on `http://localhost:9555` with your navigator

 ## Tests